 Specificity is an integral part of employee recognition best practice, and without it you won't make the impact you're looking for.

 3. Employee of the Month programs breed competition

 Nearly any effective employee engagement program is going to favor collaboration amongst employees over competition.
 Even for employee of the moth programs with well-defined selection criteria, competition inevitably becomes a problem.

-"A team can't be employee of the month."
+Remember – a team can't be Employee of the Month.

 Public recognition can be a powerful motivator, but it's important to recognize the qualities of an employee that make them genuinely outstanding.

-Employees recognize employee of the month award programs for what they are: an arbitrary and usually trivial token.
+Employees can see Employee of the Month programs for what they are: an arbitrary and usually trivial token.
 While they may accept the award graciously, it's not necessarily meaningful to them, and is often even less meaningful to the rest of the team.